shubhamSonarghare/Machine-learnig/README.md

 1. Can implement a 3 layered (only 1 hidden layer) neural network.
 2. Has a built in function to split a dataset into training, cross-validation and test dataset.
 3. Uses 'CG' (conjugate gradient algorithm) as an optimization algorithm.
 (LBFGS-B will be added soon)
-4. Uses 'logistic' cost function.
+4. Uses 'logistic' activation function.

 ## Drawbacks:
 1. Lot slower than Scipy's MLPClassifier.